Fair Value of Financial Instruments

 •Level 3 - Model-derived valuations in which one or more significant inputs are unobservable.

-As previously discussed in Note 4, Acquisitions, the fair value of the earn-out liability was determined using a Monte-Carlo simulation model.
-The significant inputs used in the model are derived from a combination of observable and unobservable market data.
-Observable inputs used in the Monte Carlo simulation model include the risk-free rate and the revenue volatility while unobservable inputs used in the Monte Carlo simulation model include the revenue discount rate and the estimated revenue projections.
+As previously discussed in Note 4, Acquisitions, the estimated fair value of the earn-out liability was determined using either the Monte-Carlo simulation model or the option pricing method.
+The significant inputs used to calculate the estimated fair value are derived from a combination of observable and unobservable market data.
+Observable inputs used in either the Monte Carlo simulation model or the option pricing method include the risk-free rate and the revenue volatility while unobservable inputs include the revenue discount rate and the estimated revenue projections.

 Cash and cash equivalents, accounts receivable, and accounts payable are valued at their carrying amounts in the Company’s Condensed Consolidated Balance Sheets, due to the immediate or short-term maturity of these financial instruments.